richardguarnieri/note-taker/README.md

 <p align="right"> - <a href="#home">Return to Home</a></p>

 ### Prerequisites
-Use this section to list the prerequisites to run the application.
+Only a web brower is required to run the application.

 <p align="right"> - <a href="#home">Return to Home</a></p>

 ### Installation
-Use this section to describe what are the steps required to install your project.
-Provide a step-by-step description of how to get the development environment running.
+You will not have to install anything to run the application.

 <p align="right"> - <a href="#home">Return to Home</a></p>